Neato vs Roomba (with Infographic)

 Neato vs Roomba – A Beginners Guide – If this is your first time buying a robot vacuum, this is a must read as ‘tstreete’ breaks down in detail what to expect from both brands from a consumer’s perspective as he or she has purchased several Roombas and Neatos.

 How Robotic Vacuums Work – A must read for more techie consumers that are interested in the inner workings of a robotic vacuum.
-This article from How Stuff Works details how a Roomba works – everything from what’s inside to how it navigates and cleans.
+This article from How Stuff Works details how a Roomba works.
+It includes everything from what’s inside to how it navigates and cleans.
 Even though they tested on older model (Roomba Red), newer models still use basically the same principles in navigation and cleaning.

 Neato XV-25 (21 in the US) vs Roomba 780 – convince me – “Andyuk” asks in a forum which one of the two would RobotReviews.com users recommend.
-If you’re in the same boat as Andyuk is, take some time and read what real life owners have to say in on how each one will perform on all sorts of surfaces, long term viability and potential issues.
+If you have the same question, take some time and read what real consumer who’ve tried both brands have to say.

 Robotic Vacuum Wars: Roomba vs. Neato – A detailed head to head product review from a pet owner – this one includes videos to demonstrate how long it took to clean a room and the differences in spot cleaning mode.
 Another must read.